 Your Company has generated strong positive returns since launch, with a net asset value ("NAV") per share total return of 14.3%, against a return of 7.9% from the benchmark, the MSCI Japan Small Cap Total Return Index (as measured in GBP).
 Performance has been driven by strong contributions from several stocks, as well as a relative paucity of detractors.
-The top three contributors added +8.7% to returns, compared to -1.1% from the worst three detractors.
+The top three contributors added +8.7% to returns, compared to -1.1% from the worst three detractors

-As at 7 February 2020 (the latest date prior to the publication of this document) the NAV per share was 112.62p per share and the share price 116.50p per share.
-Since 31 December 2019 the Company has issued an additional 950,000 shares at a weighted average premium of 3.4%.
+As at 7 February 2020 (the latest date prior to the publication of this document) the NAV per share was 112.62p per share and the share price 115.60p per share.
+Since 31 December 2020 the Company has issued an addition 950,000 shares at an average premium of 3.4%.

-The Board has elected to propose a final dividend of 0.9 pence per share for the period, for approval by Shareholders at the Annual General Meeting.
-As stated in the Prospectus at the Initial Public Offering ("IPO"), the Company intends to distribute substantially all of the net revenue arising from the portfolio and is expected to pay an annual dividend, but this may vary substantially from year to year.
+The Board has elected to propose a final dividend of 0.9 pence per share for the period, for approval by shareholders at the General Meeting.
+As stated in the prospectus at the Initial Public Offering ("IPO"), the Company intends to distribute substantially all of the net revenue arising from the portfolio and is expected to pay an annual dividend, but this may vary substantially from year to year.